Do you nurture an intense love for yoga?

-Jessica and Mikhayla are your personal guides throughout the training (and potentially for longer….)
+AJ and Meredith are your personal guides throughout the training (and potentially for longer….)
 They answer all your questions about yoga practice, postures, philosophy, and ayurveda.
 They give you personal feedback on your first yoga class.

-With more than thirty years of yoga study, MIkhayla and Jessica help you learn more than you would have thought possible in nine months.
-They present diverse backgrounds of yoga study and different teaching styles — Mikhayla extroverted and passionate, and Jessica quietly confident.
+With more than thirty years of yoga study, AJ and Meredith help you learn more than you would have thought possible in nine months.
+They present diverse backgrounds of yoga study and different teaching styles.

 David Keil brings his unique style to teaching human anatomy.
 Because of his passion, he makes this complex and sometimes frustrating topic easy to understand.
 So we can all advise our students confidently.

 David recently published the comprehensive manual Functional Anatomy of Yoga, the most accessible book about anatomy on the market today.